AMSC22-23/rSVD_Kamaneh_Raganato_Terrana/README.md

 - **C++ Compiler:** This project requires a C++ compiler to build the source code.
 You can use `g++` or any other C++ compiler that supports C++11 or later.

-- **CMake:** CMake is used for building the project.
-Ensure you have CMake installed on your system.
-You can download it from [cmake.org](https://cmake.org/download/).
+- **MPI (Message Passing Interface):** MPI is essential for parallel computing in this project.
+Ensure you have MPI installed on your system.

 - **Eigen Library:** This project depends on the Eigen library for linear algebra operations.
 Download and install Eigen from [eigen.tuxfamily.org](https://eigen.tuxfamily.org/dox/GettingStarted.html).